cemdenizbeyaz/CppforGameDev/README.md

 # Learn C++ for Game Development Course

 I created this repository for my work in the [Learn C++ for Game Development](https://www.udemy.com/course/learn-cpp-for-ue4-unit-1/) course I took from Stephen Ulibarri (Druid Mechanics).

++ I'm taking this course as a refresher in C++.
+I also took notes throughout the course, which you can access below and use as you wish.

++ You can also access the projects I've made on the topics Stephen covered during the course in the Projects folder.

+If you want to learn C++ and Unreal Engine for game development or need a refresher on these topics, I highly recommend Stephen's courses.
+You can visit Stephen's Udemy account at the link I left above and check out his courses.

 # Lesson Notes